-Students will be expected to follow the current duty hour guidelines (for PGY-2 and above residents) set forth by the Accreditation Council for Graduate Medical Education (ACGME).
+Students will be expected to follow the current duty hour guidelines set forth by the Accreditation Council for Graduate Medical Education (ACGME).
 Those guidelines are included in this document and the student is responsible for being familiar with them.
 Please remember that your senior residents and attending preceptor may not realize that you are post call, and it is your responsibility to remind them of that fact and your need to leave the hospital in order to comply with the above ACGME guidelines.
-The student's individual call schedule will be set up with the site director at the beginning of the student's rotation.
+The students individual call schedule will be set up with the site director at the beginning of the student's rotation.